-It can be a minefield; not only do you have to decide upon the perfect condition vehicle for your budget but you also have to navigate a language barrier, foreign customs, currency conversion, export documentation, taxes and fees.
+For the uninitiated it can be a minefield; not only do you have to decide upon the perfect condition vehicle for your budget but you also have to navigate a language barrier, export procedures, foreign customs, currency conversion, export documentation, taxes and fees.
 All this needs to be taken into consideration before the car has even landed on UK soil!
 But preparing yourself with a little knowledge can make a daunting task easily achievable.
 There is a wealth of beautiful and well-maintained cars in Japan, and now is the best time to be tapping into the second-hand market abroad to find yourself that gem that you just can't find at home.

 Let's start at the beginning.
 Why even import from Japan in the first place?

 Japan is host to some of the most famous car models in the world.
 Boasting manufacturers such as Nissan, Toyota and Mazda, you can pick up cars like the iconic Skyline R34 GTR, a nostalgic Toyota Supra or Mazda RX-7.
 It's home to some of the best in terms of design, reliability and sheer on the road power.
 Plus, Japanese cars are right-hand drive.
 Bonus!

 Japan has a HUGE market for second-hand cars.
 Why?
 Well not only are Japanese cars famous for their reliability and design, additionally, Japanese testing and tight quality control means that JDM (Japanese Domestic Market) vehicles roll off the factory line at better quality than those manufactured outside of Japan.